 - Provide specific examples.

-Explain Decisions Which Depend On Your Advice
+Explain Decisions Which Depend on the Position’s Advice

 - Decisions which are escalated to the supervisors